davemor/goexplore-ios/SQLite.swift-master/Documentation/Index.md

 // SELECT * FROM "users" WHERE ("verified" OR ("balance" >= 10000.0))
 ```

-You can build your own boolean expressions by using one of the many [filter operators and functions](#filter-operators-and-functions).
+We can build our own boolean expressions by using one of the many [filter operators and functions](#filter-operators-and-functions).

-> _Note:_ SQLite.swift defines `filter` instead of `where` because `where` is [a reserved keyword](https://developer.apple.com/library/ios/documentation/swift/conceptual/Swift_Programming_Language/LexicalStructure.html#//apple_ref/doc/uid/TP40014097-CH30-XID_906).
+> _Note:_ SQLite.swift defines `filter` instead of `where` because `where` is [a reserved keyword](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/LexicalStructure.html#//apple_ref/doc/uid/TP40014097-CH30-ID413).

 ##### Filter Operators and Functions